 And then, in 1 Peter 1, Peter has already told us how Old Testament prophets — men like Noah — searched intently and with the greatest care in order to find out the time and circumstances to which the Spirit of Christ in them was pointing when he predicted the sufferings of Christ and the glories that would follow.
 That’s the second piece of evidence we need.
 Not only was Noah a preacher, but the Lord Jesus Christ spoke through the Old Testament prophets by his Spirit.

 And if that’s the case, who are the spirits in prison?
 Well, they’re Noah’s neighbours who refused to listen to him; and who therefore died in the flood; and whose spirits or souls are now imprisoned in hell, waiting for the day of judgment.
-In the days before the flood, the Lord Jesus appealed to them through the mouth of Noah, that preacher of righteousness, and by the Holy Spirit, sent from heaven.
+In the days before the flood, when they were living on the earth, the Lord Jesus appealed to them through the mouth of Noah, that preacher of righteousness, and by the Holy Spirit, sent from heaven.
 But they would not listen.
 They would not listen.
 And perhaps they mocked Noah for building the ark.
 And perhaps they despised Noah for what he said to them about righteousness and how they needed to repent of their wickedness.
 Perhaps they mocked him and perhaps they despised him.
 But in the end, they all perished in the flood, and only a few — Noah and his wife; and their three sons and their wives — only a few were saved.

 So, that’s how I interpret these verses.
 But why does Peter say this here?
 Well, remember: he’s writing to Christians who were suffering for their faith and who were suffering for doing good.
 And in order to re-assure them, he reminds them of the example of the Lord Jesus who suffered for doing good whenever he suffered and died to bring us to God.
 And in order to re-assure these suffering Christians, Peter reminds them of the example of Noah, who no doubt suffered in the days before the flood, because the people would not listen to him.
 But in the end, he was saved.
 And Peter is saying to his readers: You too might be suffering now.
 Perhaps the people around you are mocking you and perhaps they despise you.
 And perhaps the church is very small and very weak and so you’re only few in number.
 But listen: keep going and don’t give up, because just as Noah was proved right in the end, so the day will come when you will be vindicated and it will become clear to all that you were right to believe in him and to obey me.
 So, keep going.